drdataSpp/data_projects/Snowflake-Self_Learning/Readme.md

 - To load delimited data from a cloud storage, we will be creating an *External Stage* and using the COPY INTO command to load the data into a table.

+- Why create an external stage?
+	- In Snowflake, External stage can be understood as a virtual location that exists inside Snowflake but refers to file present in an external storage like AWS S3, Azure Blob Storage.
+	- The external stage itself doesn't holds any data files but it talks to external parties and list the files that they might hold.
+	- This is where the `LIST @your_stage_name` SQL comes in handy.
+	- Even before trying to load the data, we can do a LIST SQL on the external stage that we created in order to confirm that Snowflake can talk with the external parties and read the files available.
+This will give us an additional confidence to prove that Snowflake has all the read-access rights to fetch the data present elsewhere.

+- Alternative for creating external stage is to use the S3 bucket's or Azure Blob storage's URL directly in your COPY statement.

 - The Sequence of actions will be in this order:
 	- Create a Database, if one is not created already.
 For ETL purposes, always create transient databases, so that we can save some of our free credits.